VoxelMC/Obsidian-Notes/Lecture Notes/BIOC 425/Assignments/BIOC 425 Assignment 1.md

 #### c) Is the enzyme used in a kinetically or equilibrium controlled process?

-The enzyme is used in a kinetically controlled process because it forms an acyl-enzyme intermediate, as shown in
+The enzyme is used in a kinetically controlled process because it forms an acyl-enzyme intermediate, as shown in the reaction mechanism in **a)**.

 #### d) EC Numbers
 Transglutaminase (EC 2.3.2.13)